2023-07-09 20:00:29

 He wants to make the party more modern, younger and more urban, but there is still little that can be felt or seen.

 Anton Mattle became chairman of the Tyrolean People’s Party almost overnight last year.
 Nobody in the black ranks had him on the crown prince’s cheat sheet, except for his predecessor Günther Platter.
 Mattle later used the fact that the ÖVP was below 30 percent in the polls in the state elections.
-Although the ÖVP lost 9.6 percentage points, its boss could still be celebrated as the savior of the party with 34.7 percent, which was surprising even for blacks.
-And who is still talking about the historically worst election result for the political force that has dominated Tyrol since 1945?
+Although the ÖVP lost 9.6 percentage points, its boss might still be celebrated as the savior of the party with 34.7 percent, which was surprising even for blacks.
+And who is still talking regarding the historically worst election result for the political force that has dominated Tyrol since 1945?

 That’s how politics works.
 Current events overtake what was and the structural problems.
 Since taking office in October, the black-red state government has mainly had to be a crisis manager.
 This applies above all to Prime Minister and Governor Mattle.
 Inflation, high energy costs, the communicative debacle surrounding the setting of electricity prices coupled with the crisis of confidence in the state energy supplier Tiwag are putting the government in general and Mattle in particular under pressure.
 The bankruptcy of the municipal service provider GemNova or Matrei in Osttirol, on the other hand, is almost exclusively attributed to the mayor’s party in the state – the ÖVP.